netervati/collected-thoughts/README.md

 - Principles and any system of ideas serve as guides to help us tackle problems in programming.
 However, they should not be treated as the rule.

 ### [WIP] One Abstraction for Everything
 Another form of over abstraction is when reusable code tries to handle every possible usage.
-Ideally, reusable code should be modular and centralized.
-However, sometimes a consumer needs a different behavior from that code that may be difficult to integrate.
-Rather than localizing the implementation, we try to modify the reusable code to fit every requirement.
+Ideally, when there are identical implementations, we make the code reusable.
+However, sometimes a consumer requires a different behavior from that code that may result to massive rework to maintain backwards compatibility.
+Rather than keeping it simple by localizing the implementation to the specific consumer, we try to modify the reusable code to fit every requirement.
 For example: